Anveks/JavaScript-Basics-Theory/README.md

 - slice() creates a new array with a portion of the original array, while splice() modifies the original array.
 - slice() does not change the original array, while splice() changes it.
-- slice() takes the start and end indices as arguments, while splice() takes the start index, delete count, and optional items to insert as arguments.
+- slice() takes the start and end indexes as arguments, while splice() takes the start index, delete count, and optional items to insert as arguments.
 - slice() returns a new array, while splice() returns the removed elements as an array.

 ## the difference between map() and forEach():